Meløyvær Fortress

-Meløyvær fortress is a coastal fortress in Norway on Krøttøya in Troms og Finnmark.
+Meløyvær fortress is a coastal fortress in Norway on Krøttøya in Troms.
 The construction was of strategic importance to NATO and northern Norway's role during the Cold War.
 Meløyvær fortress was the last of the fortresses with the 120 mm Bofors guns to be built in Norway.
 It is a complete construction, authentic and in good condition.

 History

 Meløyvær fortress was constructed at the end of the 1980s.
 It was to replace three other coastal fortresses between the islands of Andøya and Senja.
 Its main purpose was to halt any attacker at the entrance of the Andfjorden.
-Corresponding coastal artillery was also placed at Nes fortress in Lødingen and at Kråkvåg in the Trondheimsfjord.
+Corresponding coastal artillery was also placed at Nes fortress in Lødingen Municipality and at Kråkvåg in the Trondheimsfjord.
 Meløyvær fortress was closed down in 2002.
 The guns were built in a 20 m deep construction which would be self-contained with water and electricity in the event of war.
 As the construction is so new, all equipment, offices, bedrooms, control room and kitchen etc., is still ready to use.
 The temperature and climate is monitored to avoid damage to the equipment.